This REU site is funded by the National Science Foundation REU Site program under Award Number 1359410.

 - Spectroscopy of molecular dissociation

-Undergraduate participants must be enrolled in a program leading to the bachelor's degree and must be U.S. citizens or permanent residents of the United States or its possessions.
-Students who will graduate and receive their bachelor's degree in 2014 are not eligible.
+Undergraduate participants must be enrolled in a program leading to a Bachelor's degree and must be U.S. citizens or Permanent Residents of the United States or its possessions.
+Students who will graduate and receive their Bachelor's degree in 2015 are not eligible.

-The 2014 REU program will run between May 27 and August 15, 2014.
-It is usually possible to adjust start and end dates by a few weeks for an individual participant, to accommodate conflicts with the academic calendar of the participant's school.
+The 2015 REU program will run between May 26 and August 14, 2015.
+It is usually possible to adjust work start and end dates to accommodate conflicts with the academic calendar of the participant's school.

-For further information or application materials, please contact:
+For further information or application materials, please contact us:

 SRI International is an equal opportunity employer and adheres to all state and federal regulations.
 The REU program welcomes applications from women and members of under-represented minority groups.